Global-Scale Forest Height Estimation

 Our paper Estimating Canopy Height at Scale was accepted to ICML 2024!
 In this work, we present a novel framework for global-scale forest height estimation.
 Using a deep learning approach that leverages large amounts of satellite data with only sparsely distributed ground-truth height measurements from NASA's GEDI mission, we achieve state-of-the-art accuracy with MAE/RMSE of 2.43m/4.73m overall, significantly outperforming existing approaches.
 The resulting height map facilitates ecological analyses at a global scale.

-Imagine having to measure every tree on Earth.
-It seems impossible, yet knowing the health and structure of our forests is a very important part of battling climate change.
-Forests not only act as a natural carbon sink, absorbing around half of the $CO_2$ from human activities, but they also provide habitat for countless species and are a crucial source of biodiversity.
-But how can we monitor these massive ecosystems that cover nearly one-third of the Earth’s land?
+Knowing the health and structure of forests is essential for combating climate change.
+Forests act as a natural carbon sink, absorbing around half of the $CO_2$ from human activities, while also providing habitat for countless species.
+Yet traditional forest monitoring relies on field workers manually measuring individual trees, an approach that is highly accurate but impractical at global scale.
+How can we monitor ecosystems that cover nearly one-third of the Earth’s land?

-Accurate forest height maps allow scientist to understand how much carbon our forests store and how it is distributed, to better identify and hence protect old-growth forests, as well as monitoring forest health and finally making informed decisions about forest conservation.
-Our new method provides more precise height estimates than previous maps, especially for short vegetation and complex forest areas.
-This enhances the ability of scientists and policymakers to understand and protect our forests resources.
+Accurate forest height maps allow scientists to understand how much carbon forests store and how it is distributed, to identify and protect old-growth forests, and to make informed decisions about conservation.
+The method presented here provides more precise height estimates than previous maps, especially for short vegetation and complex forest areas, enhancing the ability of scientists and policymakers to understand and protect forest resources.

-The sparse distribution of GEDI measurements poses a challenge for creating a global map of forest heights.
-This is where deep learning, and in particular our research, comes into play.
-We introduce a new methodology to create a detailed, global-scale map of forest heights using supervised deep learning on satellite data.
-In particular, we combine:
+The sparse distribution of GEDI measurements poses a fundamental challenge for creating a global map of forest heights.
+This is where deep learning comes into play.
+We introduce a methodology to create a detailed, global-scale map of forest heights using supervised deep learning on satellite data, combining:

 In other words, we train a model that takes satellite images as input and predicts the height of each pixel, training on the sparse GEDI measurements as ground truth labels.
 But learning heights from satellite images is not easy.
 Problems like clouds, mountains, and measurement angles make it challenging to get a good estimate of the height of the trees.
 We discuss our main challenges below: